Class-Incremental Motion Forecasting: Experimental Results

 \subsection{Baselines}

 We compare \net~against several challenging baselines.
-As it is desirable to come as close as possible to the performance of the \textit{joint training} that uses all sequences and all class labels simultaneously, this serves as the upper bound.
+As it is desirable to come as close as possible to the performance of the \textit{joint training} that uses all sequences and all class labels simultaneously, this serves as the theoretical upper bound.
 To demonstrate the difficulty of the proposed task, we benchmark a \textit{forgetting baseline} that does not employ any measures against forgetting in all proposed scenarios.
-To highlight the additional benefits of the approach beyond the pseudo-labeling from the object detections at future frames, we also report results for \textit{two pseudo-labeling baselines}.
-The first uses forecasting predictions, and the second uses future 3D object detections as pseudo-labels for forecasting.
-Moreover, we adapt \textit{CL-DETR}~\cite{cit:ci_detection-cldetr}, a state-of-the-art method for class-incremental 2D object detection, for the presented task.
+Further, to highlight the additional benefits of our approach beyond the pseudo-labeling from the object detections at future frames, we also report results for \textit{two pseudo-labeling baselines}.
+The first uses forecasting predictions, and the second uses future 3D object detections via tracking IDs as pseudo-labels for forecasting.
+In line with previous work, we adjust \textit{Learning without Forgetting (LwF)}~\cite{li2017learning} to our task and use it as a comparison.
+To be more specific, we employ knowledge distillation for classification and regression of the detection and motion prediction head.
+Since we do not have one-to-one correspondences between queries of the old and the new model due to temporal query propagation in the underlying end-to-end model, we can only perform knowledge distillation for positive pairs obtained via Hungarian matching with the pseudo-labels above.
+However, we do not add pseudo-labels to the ground truth labels.
+Instead, we employ the LwF soft classification loss and exclude them from the regular losses.
+This way, the model is ensured not to receive contradictory training signals for old classes.
+Moreover, we adapt \textit{CL-DETR}~\cite{cit:ci_detection-cldetr}, a state-of-the-art method that combines pseudo-labeling and experience replay for class-incremental 2D object detection, for the presented task.
 Similarly to our method, we limit the replay buffer size and retain only the samples per step that best represent the data distribution.
 For the per-class incremental scenario, we adapt the sampling strategy to match the distribution of object frequencies across sequences.
 To achieve a fair comparison, we use the pseudo-labels from future object detections for CL-DETR.
-As an additional baseline for the exemplar replay buffer, we take inspiration from CoDEPS~\cite{voedisch23codeps}, which stores exemplar samples based on their feature similarity for online continual depth estimation and panoptic segmentation.
-We adapt this idea by using the global classification feature vector from DINOv3~\cite{simeoni2025dinov3} for each input sample, stacking these vectors for all samples in a sequence and iteratively selecting sequences for the buffer that have the lowest pair-wise Chamfer cosine similarity to all sequences in the buffer.
+As an additional baseline for the exemplar replay buffer, we take inspiration from \textit{CoDEPS}~\cite{voedisch23codeps}, which stores exemplar samples based on their feature similarity for online continual depth estimation and panoptic segmentation.
+We adopt this idea by using the global classification feature vector from DINOv3~\cite{simeoni2025dinov3} for each input sample, stacking these vectors for all samples in a sequence, and iteratively selecting sequences for the buffer that have the lowest pair-wise Chamfer cosine similarity to all sequences in the buffer.
 To follow CoDEPS, we compute cosine similarity rather than a distance function.